zqqiang/nx-web/README.md

 * This repository is a next generation central manager framework.
 * The target is to make cluster product development very easy and effective.
+* Also be used as Android Central Server.

 Table of Contents
 =================